 Yakult Group Sustainability

-The Yakult Group Basic Policy on CSR was established based on our corporate philosophy as well as our corporate slogan of “In order for people to be healthy, everything around them must also be healthy.”
-We will also contribute to the achievement of a sustainable society through initiatives based on the material themes identified in March 2021.
+The Yakult Group Basic Policy on CSR was established based on our corporate philosophy as well as our belief of “in order for people to be healthy, everything around them must also be healthy.”
+We will also contribute to the achievement of a sustainable society through initiatives based on material themes identified in March 2021.